Dublin Leinster, Ireland Travel Guide

 Dublin's the mass transit system consists mainly of three main modes: Dublin Bus, Luas (Tram), and DART (Dublin Area Rapid Transit).

 Dublin Bus: The most wide-ranging and common form of public transport, with a vast network covering the entire city and its surrounding suburbs.
 Buses reach almost every part of Dublin.
-Luas (Tram): A modern light rail system comprising two main lines: the Verdant Line (running north-south) and the Red Line (running east-west).
+Luas (Tram): A modern streetcar system comprising two main lines: the Verdant Line (running north-south) and the Red Line (running east-west).
 The lines intersect at O'Connell Street/Abbey Street.
-DART (Dublin Area Rapid Transit): An electric commuter rail service running along the picturesque coast of Dublin Bay, from Malahide/Howth in the north to Greystones in the south.
+DART (Dublin Area Rapid Transit): An electric commuter rail service running along the picturesque seaboard of Dublin Bay, from Malahide/Howth in the north to Greystones in the south.
 It connects with mainline rail amenities at city center stations like Connolly and Pearse.

 Dublin Bus: Online/app, major stops.
 Hubs: O'Connell St, College Green.
 Luas: All stops, online.
 DART: All stations, online.
 Hubs: Connolly, Pearse.